![]() Kria™ KV260 Vision AI Starter Kit Tutorial |

-Customers requiring to test custom hardware/accelerator can do so by following the below steps on the ubuntu platform.
+Customers required to test custom hardware/accelerator can do so by using the following steps on the Ubuntu® platform.

-It is assumed that a custom platform design has been generated using Vivado/Vitis and bitstream/xclbin is available.
-Similarly a correct device-tree overlay for the custom hardware is created or generated, Xilinx DTG could be used for device-tree generation.
+It is assumed that a custom platform design has been generated using AMD Vivado™/Vitis™, and the bitstream/xclbin is available.
+Similarly, a correct device-tree overlay for the custom hardware is created or generated; the AMD DTG could be used for device-tree generation.
 Refer to the link for more info on DTG.

-On ubuntu platform the bitstream header is stripped to obtain fpga configuration data as a bin object (*.bin).
+On the Ubuntu platform, the bitstream header is stripped to obtain the FPGA configuration data as a bin object (*.bin).
 The metadata xclbin is consumed as is from Vitis.
-A runtime devicetree blob corresponding to the PL bitstream is required (.dtbo) to be loaded as an overlay, which when loaded in kernel invokes all the drivers corresponding to the PL bitstream.
+A runtime devicetree blob corresponding to the programmable (PL) bitstream is required (.dtbo) to be loaded as an overlay, which when loaded in kernel, invokes all the drivers corresponding to the PL bitstream.

 A makefile is provided to generate the required firmware binaries and install.
-This makefile take the above binaries and provides the following outputs as shown below.
-The artifacts of the makefile are installed on the target device at /lib/firmware/xilinx/< accelerator-dir >.
+This makefile takes the above binaries and provides the following outputs.
+The artifacts of the makefile are installed on the target device at /lib/firmware/xilinx/< accelerator-dir.
 The firmware is loaded at runtime using xmutil.

 git clone --branch xlnx_rel_v2022.1 https://github.com/Xilinx/kria-apps-firmware.git